rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_SED.md

 * an object identifier (integer)
 * the coordinates right ascension and declination
 * object flux measurements in the u, g, r, i, z, and y filters
-* adds columns for filter wavelengths, this will simplify plotting the SED in the portal
+* adds columns for filter wavelengths, this will simplify plotting the SED

 The query constrains the results to only include rows (objects) that are:

 * in the search area (within a 1 degree radius of RA, Dec = 62, -37 deg)
 * not a duplicate or parent object (`detect_isPrimary` = 1)
 * an not extended object, a point-like source (`refExtendedness` = 0)
-* bright in all band (band_calibFlux > 360)
+* bright in all bands (band_calibFlux > 360)

 Details about the object flux measurements: